Free Tattoo Stencil Tips And Tricks For Beginners

 Use a skin marker to help with placement

 Large tattoos will naturally have larger stencils.
-This can feel a bit awkward to maneuver, especially with body contour.
-Using a skin marker to help with alignment and placement can help to make applying the stencil much easier.
+This can feel a bit awkward to place, especially when working with the body contours.
+Using a skin marker to help with alignment and placement can help make applying the stencil much easier, and ask for help from your fellow artists.

 Ensure your client stays still

-Clients aren’t mannequins, so of course, they’ll move or fidget, especially when nervous.
-Some clients may come in and try to use their phone the whole time, or engage in conversation.
-This will cause movement which does get in the way and can cause the stencil to shift, or the skin to stretch.
+Clients aren’t mannequins, so of course, they’ll move or fidget especially when nervous.
+Some clients may come in and try to use their phone during the whole session or engage in conversation.
+This will cause movement which does get in the way and can cause the stencil to shift, or the skin to warp.
 Asking your client to remain still is one of the important tattoo stencil tips and tricks that can prevent poor stencil placement.

 Erase the parts you don’t like